evnmrk/evnmrk.xyz/src/content/posts/htb-greenhorn/index.md

 date: 2024-07-30T21:50:45-07:00
 tags: ["Hack The Box", "Writeup"]
 toc: true
+description: "GreenHorn is a Hack the Box virtual machine that was released on July 20, 2024.
+It is an easy linux machine."
 draft: true
+image: "images/GreenHorn.png"
 ---

 ## Introduction

-[GreenHorn is a Hack the Box](https://app.hackthebox.com/machines/GreenHorn) virtual machine that was released on July 20, 2024.
+[GreenHorn](https://app.hackthebox.com/machines/GreenHorn) is a Hack the Box virtual machine that was released on July 20, 2024.
 It is an easy linux machine.

 <!--more-->